By Saiyed M. Fauzan Ali

 - A chronic need to seek out admiration and validation from other people

 A narcissist is capable of completely destroying your life if you allow them.
-And I hope you’re not married to or employed by the person in question because that is bad news.
-Unfortunately, I’ve been in a relationship with a narcissist and to make matters worst her entire family was riding on the same boat.
-Trust me, everything just keeps getting bad, and if you try to save your relationship then you’ll only end up regretting that you stayed in this abysmal show.
+Unfortunately, I have had a relationship with some narcissistic, Inhuman, and Barbaric people.
+Trust me, these people are manipulative, sick-minded and disgusting.
+If you try to reason with them, you’ll only end up regretting that you stayed in that abysmal show.

-The Hollywood rom-com fairytale does not exist in this relationship because no matter how good you are or what you do for these barbaric humans, they will never be grateful because they feel that they are entitled to everything that you’ve done.
+The Give and Take, Good Gesture policy does not apply to these animals because no matter how good you are or what you do for these barbaric humans, they will never be grateful because they feel that they are entitled to everything that you’ve done.
 They will continue to throw nuggets of disdain your way in order to make you increase your efforts to please them.
 They will stage personal attacks on your character, and go as far as to fabricate flaws to evoke insecurity in you.
-And they will frequently play the devil’s favorite advocate by cooking up some really disgusting and heinous strategies to cause you harm.
-Such as the person who used up my 2-year-old girl and his own daughter as a pawn in his repugnant game to make me pay for exposing his malignant deeds, and then caused a rift between the father and daughter relationship.
+And they will frequently play the devil’s favorite advocate by cooking up some really disgusting, manipulative and heinous strategies to cause you harm.

 However, one thing that I’ve learned about such people is that they are cowards, they would first hide behind somebody and then they would launch their attack.
 And, they would only despise you if they feel that you’re somehow better than them.